MrAlexSee/InterviewTopics/README.md

 ### Graphs

 * Bipartite: two disjoint, independent sets
-* Complete graph: every pair of vertices is adjacent, no loops
+* Complete graph: every pair of vertexes is adjacent, no loops
-* Strongly connected: every 2 vertices are reachable from each other
+* Strongly connected: every 2 vertexes are reachable from each other
 * Tree: connected, acyclic, undirected graph

 ### Complexity